Xash777/transferfilepy/README.md

 ```
   main.py recv
 ```
-Also note that the servers hosts the connection on port 7070 if you ever want to use it beyond your NAT
+Also note that the server hosts the connection on port 7070 if you ever want to use it beyond your NAT